JurreWeijer/Team-Challenge-Medical-Imaging/README.md

 **This tool is under development, metrics are probably not accurate under all circumstances**

-To activate the GUI of the tool, make sure to run the main.py or GUI_main.py file.
+To activate the GUI of the tool, make sure to run the main.py file.
 If this does not work, you can find a .exe file in the distributables folder

 ## Contributing